2018 PCI DSS Workshop Agenda

 10:15 am – 10:45 am PCI Workshop Orientation

-PCI Workshop Planning Committee Members: Robby Lennon, University of Arizona; Kevin Sisler, University of Kentucky; Gene Willacker, Michigan State University; Linda Wilson, University of Gonzaga
+PCI Workshop Planning Committee Members: Robby Lennon, University of Arizona; Kevin Sisler, MBA, CTP; University of Kentucky; Gene Willacker, PCI ISA, PCIP, Michigan State University; and Linda Wilson, University of Gonzaga

 If you are new to the PCI Workshop, have not been in a few years, or just want to start your networking as early as possible then this session may be for you.
 Learn some helpful tips and tricks from this year’s Workshop planners for making the most out of your 2018 PCI Workshop experience.
 Open to all.